benconsult/weight-on-planet/README.md

 # weight-on-planet

-A mobile application for calculating the body weight on some specific planets
+A mobile application for calculating the human body weight on some specific planets

 #Programming language: Dart